jupyter/docker-stacks/pyspark-notebook/README.md

 This configuration is nice for using Spark on small, local data.

+### In a Python Notebook

 0. Run the container as shown above.
-2. Open a Python 2 or 3 notebook.
+1. Open a Python 2 or 3 notebook.
-3. Create a `SparkContext` configured for local mode.
+2. Create a `SparkContext` configured for local mode.

 For example, the first few cells in the notebook might read: